Yetunde Mercy Olumide

-Yetunde Mercy Olumide (born September 21, 1943) is the first female Emeritus Professor of Medicine at the University of Lagos, Nigeria.
+Yetunde Mercy Olumide (born September 21, 1943, in Jos, Plateau State) is the first female Emeritus Professor of Medicine at the University of Lagos, Nigeria.
+Mercy is also a Dermatologist, and consultant physician and a Venereologist, educator.

 Career

-She was the former Dean of Faculty of Medicine University of Lagos and an emeritus professor.
+Mercy was the former Dean of the Faculty of Medicine, University of Lagos.
+She was awarded the title of emeritus professor by the University of Lagos in 2013.

-She was appointed Fellow of the Nigerian Academy of Science in 2000.
+In 2000, she was appointed Fellow of the Nigerian Academy of Science.